 The Skills Development Fund is Texas' premier job-training program providing local customized training opportunities for Texas businesses and workers to increase skill levels and wages of the Texas workforce.
 The Texas Workforce Commission administers funding for the program.
 Success is achieved through collaboration among businesses, public community and technical colleges, Workforce Development Boards and economic development partners.

 The Self Sufficiency program provides grants to community and technical colleges and community-based organizations to implement customized job training programs in cooperation with employers, to help low-income individuals and those receiving public assistance achieve self-sufficiency and independence.

 With no corporate income tax and no individual income tax, Texas has one of the lowest tax burdens in the country, ranking as a Top 10 Best State in the Tax Foundation's State Business Tax Index.
-In its recent history, Cisco has seen an increase in over business activity and new investment.
+In its recent history, Cisco has seen an increase in business activity and new investment.

 Texas imposes a state sales tax on all retail sales, leases and rentals of most goods, as well as taxable services.
 Texas cities, counties, transit authorities and special purpose districts have the option of imposing an additional local sales tax for a combined state and local tax rate of up to 8.25% (the City of Cisco levies the full local rate of 2.0%).

 Due to the presence of sales tax, the State of Texas does not levy personal income tax.

 Taxes on real estate and real/personal property are levied by the following local government entities on an annual basis.
 Historical data available from the Eastland County Appraisal District.

 Corporate Income Tax